 We’re so impressed by the dedication this group of volunteers has shown.
 It takes a special sort of person to commit to this role—especially during such uncertain times.

+All birth and mother companions go through extensive professional training in how to offer non-medical, trauma enhanced practical and emotional support, information, and advocacy before, during and after birth.
 Our training includes specific modules on: trauma and the healing relationship; the impact of sexual violence on pregnancy and birth; trafficking; boundaries; infant feeding; postnatal care; understanding labour and birth; and the impact of the asylum process.
+We’re delighted to welcome this group of new volunteers to our team.
+We have no doubt they will make a real difference to the lives of the people we support.